swiftlang/swift-evolution/proposals/NNNN-character-unicode-view.md

 ## Proposed solution

-Add a `unicodeScalars` property to `Character`, presending a lazy view of the scalars in the character, along similar lines to the one on `String`.
+Add a `unicodeScalars` property to `Character`, presenting a lazy view of the scalars in the character, along similar lines to the one on `String`.

 Unlike the view on `String`, this will _not_ be a mutable view – it will be